MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 For more information about UWP device apps, see [UWP device apps](../devapps/index.md).

-**Note**
+> [!NOTE]
-Although enterprises can side load UWP apps under certain conditions, these will not be covered in this document.
+> Although enterprises can side load UWP apps under certain conditions, these will not be covered in this document.

 ### Operator metadata